© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ancient settlement SW of Incombe Wood is a scheduled monument protected by Historic England under reference 1002438.
 View the official record →

-Ancient settlement SW of Incombe Wood is a prehistoric archaeological site located in Dorset, England.
+Ancient settlement SW of Incombe Wood is an archaeological site located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002438.

 Ancient settlement SW of Incombe Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002438.